Normal Modes

 How Diet Websites Would Be Better Off Without Them.
+(And Other Surprising Findings From Usability Testing)

 We didn't set out to investigate the effectiveness of celebrity endorsements of weight loss companies.
 What we wanted to know was to what extent do weight-loss websites help users get started with their perennial New Years resolution to lose weight.